marcelloc/Unofficial-pfSense-packages/pkg-wpad/README.md

 Feedbacks and contributions are always welcome.

+The wpad package confgigures antoher nginx http instance to host wpad file and proxy/squidguard error page as well.
+This way you can keep you firewall GUI under HTTPS.

 # Install instructions

 Under console/ssh, fetch the install script, check what it does if you want and then execute it.